DiegoPolack/mod-compat-analyzer/README.md

 If you want to run this on your own machine by cloning the repo and excuting inside the folder:

 #Only the first time
-pip install -r requirements.txt
+- pip install -r requirements.txt

 #To execute the program
-py .\app.py
+-py .\app.py

-And open http://127.0.0.1:5000/ in your browser
+- And open http://127.0.0.1:5000/ in your browser

-Close the program tab and CMD to close the program
+- Close the program tab and CMD to close the program